-They gave their best effort at uniting two storylines that never needed to link.
-Unfortunately, there are still too many continuity errors and plot problems for this movie to pass as an adequate band-aid on the whole bungled X-Men franchise.
+In X-Men: Days of Future Past, they gave their best effort at uniting two franchises that never needed to link.
+Unfortunately, there are still too many continuity errors and plot problems for this movie to pass as an adequate band-aid on the whole bungled X-Men cinematic experiment.

 Also, how can Xavier reassemble himself after being blown to bits?
 He gets killed in The Last Stand by Dark Phoenix/Jean Grey, yet he’s alive in his hover-wheelchair in the early scenes of Days of Future Past.
 Xavier is a powerful mutant, but I didn’t think he was that powerful.